weld-lab/rouse/report/main.typ

         (*Right*)  Mean-squared displacement of some beads (3rd, 8th and 15th) as a function of time lags.\ All beads exhibit a short-time diffusive regime followed by a subdiffusive one, with end beads showing slightly larger amplitudes due to reduced connectivity.]
 )<fig:test-r2>

 To isolate discretization effects, we reran the simulations with the same random seed but a time step ten times larger.
 The MSD of the center of mass and of single beads retained the same type of slopes and fitted diffusion constant remained within statistical uncertainty.
-This indicates that, in our parameter range, the implementation of the Euler-Maruyama scheme is not introducing a systematic bias, provided that the chosen $Delta t$ remains coherent with overdamped timescales.
+This indicates that, in our parameter range, the implementation of the Euler-Maruyama scheme is not introducing a systematic bias, provided that the chosen $Delta t$ remains consistent with overdamped timescales.

 #figure(
     image("rsrc/test-rg2.png", width: 60%),